MHaringa/insurancerating/README.md

 ![](man/figures/plotgam-1.png)<!-- -->

-Determine classes for the claim frequency (the points show the ratio between the observed number of claims and exposure for each age):
+Determine classes for the claim frequency (the points show the ratio between the observed number of claims and exposure for each age).
+This method is based on the work by Henckaerts et al. (2018), see `?construct_tariff_classes` for the reference.

 ``` r
 clusters_freq <- construct_tariff_classes(age_policyholder_frequency)